elisa-tech/wg-development-process/Safety Analysis - Watch.md

-Safety analysis of on an example Linux kernel sub-system
+Architectural analysis of on an example Linux kernel sub-system
   - In coordination with the Safety Architecture, Automotive and Medical Devices WGs, choose a key Kernel subsystem and work through the “What we can do in ELISA?” proposals        identified in the Testing Process Assessment (.https://docs.google.com/spreadsheets/d/15wbukSZ5lSR-YhzED8ojfFh2FAyAog1o3Hh84-JyRHA/edit#gid=1513725300).
   - It was proposed that the Watchdog sub-component https://linux.die.net/man/8/watchdog is both relevant for current work in the Architecture and Automotive WGs, and also not overly complex, so that the WG could completely work through a number of the proposals.
   - The Memory Management subsystem was also proposed; this is more complex, but more widely applicable.
 It is an option for followup (next task).